wevoice/wesub/docs/api.rst

     :query subtitles: The subtitles to submit
     :query sub_format: The format used to parse the subs.
 The same formats as for fetching subtitles are accepted.
 Optional - defaults to ``srt``.
+    :title: Give a title to the new revision
+    :description: Give a description to the new revision

 This will create a new subtitle version with the new subtitles.